TLDR:

 Conclusion:

-The Howey Test remains a fundamental concern with regards to the applicability of U.S. securities law.
+The Howey Test remains a fundamental legal tool in determining the applicative scope of U.S. securities law.
 It is essential for entrepreneurs, investors, and legal professionals to understand and correctly apply the test to ensure compliance and avoid regulatory repercussions.
 As markets evolve, so too will the interpretations of this pivotal legal standard, shaping the landscape of investment regulation in the future.